Safety Orientation Information

 - Please use approved adhesive products to decorate your room.

-- Approved products are painters tape, masking tape, Gaffer’s tape, poster putty and 3M Command Strips (3M Command Strips may damage the walls in Hullabaloo and White Creek so one of the other approved products is highly recommended).
+- Approved products are painters tape, masking tape, Gaffer’s tape, poster putty and 3M Command Strips (Residence Life has determined that 3M Command Strips and poster putty will damage room walls in Hullabaloo Hall and the White Creek Apartments.
+Please use one of the other recommended products or consult with your hall staff for other products)

 - These items must be removed with care.
 Failure to remove these items properly per the manufacturers instructions can cause damage to walls, doors and other building fixtures which you will be charged for.